synbsk/ZohoDelugeGSTIN_Checking/README.md

 ## To create the validation:
 ### Step 1 -
-Create a Workflow upon which the Function should be called with proper conditions, and make sure to pass the GSTIN Input which will be checked for validation
+Create a Workflow upon which the Function should be called with proper conditions, and make sure to pass the "GSTIN" as String Input which will be checked for validation
 ### Step 2 -
-Use Map(); as the return value so that this Function can return more data in future
+Use Map(); as the return value so that this Function can return more data in future, as per requirements arise.
 ### Step 3 -
 Paste the below Code in the Function:
 ```